vaibhavseshadri31/device_auth/README.md

 - Time-based token expiration (5 minutes)
 - Binding of email addresses to specific devices

-## Development Notes

-- For production use, update CORS settings in `main.py` to specific domains
-- The WebAuthn implementation creates temporary passkeys - in a production environment, you would implement a more sophisticated WebAuthn registration and authentication flow
-- The current database is a simple JSON file - for production, use a proper database system

 ## Troubleshooting

-- If you see "Device not trusted" error, ensure you've added your device using `add_device.py`
+- If you see "Device not trusted" error, ensure you've registered your device using the "Register This Device" button
 - If biometric authentication fails, check that your device supports WebAuthn and has biometric capabilities enabled
 - For any other issues, check the server logs for detailed error messages